Freddie Stroma: Personal life

 Stroma said he modelled (and acted) to help pay for university.
 He modelled for Acne Underwear in their Underwear Collection Autumn/Winter 2008.
 He uses Stroma as a surname instead of Sjöström because there is an NHL player named Fredrik Sjöström.
 Stroma plays guitar and can sing but he is not classically trained in either.

 Stroma began dating his Unreal co-star Johanna Braddy in the summer of 2015.
-Stroma and Braddy got engaged in May 2016, and were married on 30 December 2016, in Atlanta, Georgia.
+Stroma and Braddy became engaged in May 2016, and were married on 30 December 2016, in Atlanta, Georgia.